iconify/icon-finder/README.md

 See [docs/core.md](docs/core.md) for details.

-## Icons

-This package contains icons used by UI.
-It is a separate package to make it easy to change icons.

-## CSS
+## Themes

-This package contains stylesheet used by UI.
-It is a separate package to make it easy to customise the theme.
+This package contains themes, which include stylesheets and icons used by UI.
+It is a separate package to make it easy to change the theme.

 ## UI